 Controlling and managing bed bugs in schools can be quite the obstacle.
 Ideally, all staff should be able to identify a bed bug then send to someone who has more extensive training for further investigation.
 Schools should be responsible for providing essential information about bed bugs to students, parents, staff members, and teachers.
 This information can help extensively in preventing bed bug infestation, especially if caught early and quickly.

 Infestations in schools are unlikely due to lack of hiding places, but it does provide a way for bed bugs to hitchhike from one point to another.
 If you believe your child brought bed bugs home from school or you saw a bed bug in your school in Cleveland, OH call Bed Bug BBQ at (216) 221- 1227 for a FREE bed bug inspection.
-We specialize in bed bug heat treatments, which is 100% eco-friendly and safe for all children.
+We specialize in bed bug heat treatments, which contains NO chemicals or inside emissions.

 Also visit our bed bug information articles for more help on bed bug prevention and identification.